TheEdoRan/next-safe-action/README.md

 Here's an explanation:

-- `success` or `clientError`: if mutation runs without issues, you get what you returned in the server mutation body, with a type of output validator's `successData` or `clientErrorData` key (see second code block).
+- `success` or `error`: if mutation runs without issues, you get what you returned in the server mutation body, with a type of output validator's `successData` or `errorData` key (see second code block).

 - `inputValidationErrorFields`: if an invalid input object (parsed by Zod via `inputValidator`) is passed from the client when calling the mutation, invalid fields will populate this key, in the form of: